Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.interconnectLocations.list({ project: "project",  });

 /*
-Deletes the specified interconnect.
+Deletes the specified Interconnect.
 */
 await gapi.client.compute.interconnects.delete({ interconnect: "interconnect", project: "project",  });

 /*
-Returns the specified interconnect.
-Get a list of available interconnects by making a list() request.
+Returns the specified Interconnect.
+Get a list of available Interconnects by making a list() request.
 */
 await gapi.client.compute.interconnects.get({ interconnect: "interconnect", project: "project",  });

 /*
-Returns the interconnectDiagnostics for the specified interconnect.
+Returns the interconnectDiagnostics for the specified Interconnect.
 */
 await gapi.client.compute.interconnects.getDiagnostics({ interconnect: "interconnect", project: "project",  });

 /*
-Creates a Interconnect in the specified project using the data included in the request.
+Creates an Interconnect in the specified project using the data included in the request.
 */
 await gapi.client.compute.interconnects.insert({ project: "project",  });

 /*
-Retrieves the list of interconnect available to the specified project.
+Retrieves the list of Interconnects available to the specified project.
 */
 await gapi.client.compute.interconnects.list({ project: "project",  });

 /*
-Updates the specified interconnect with the data included in the request.
+Updates the specified Interconnect with the data included in the request.
 This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
 */
 await gapi.client.compute.interconnects.patch({ interconnect: "interconnect", project: "project",  });